ArefPhD/K-means-Clustering/README.md

 (2) Each unit of map reduces identical inputs.
 (3) Units competes for selection
 (4) Modification of selected node and its neighbors.

+The matlab code to detect faces has been included in the files.